emrgcl/DeployVMWithTerraform/README.md

 The repository is organized as follows:

-├── .github
+- .github
-| └── workflows
-│ └─ terraform.yml
+  - Workflows
+    - terraform_deploy.yml
-└── src
+- src
-|- main.tf
+  - main.tf
-|- variables.tf
-├─ outputs.tf
-└─ terraform.tfvars
+  - terraform.tfvars
+  - variables.tf
+- util
+  - tree.ps1
+- DirectoryStructure.txt
+- README.md

+## Files

 - `main.tf`: Contains the Terraform configuration to deploy an Ubuntu VM on Azure with an existing virtual network.
 - `variables.tf`: Defines the input variables used in the Terraform configuration.